 Each of the Named Executive Officers received the General RONA Bonuses and Converted RONA Bonuses included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table for Fiscal Year 2015 on page 52.
 In arriving at these amounts, the Committee compared the original target award opportunities for executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including the Named Executive Officers other than Mr. Serbin) with the final payout amounts of annual cash incentive compensation for the other executive officers including Mr. Serbin, and evaluated the individual performance and contributions to the success of our business of the executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including the Named Executive Officers other than Mr. Serbin).
-Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus payout amounts for General RONA Bonuses awarded to the Named Executive Officers (other than Mr. Serbin) following that exercise of discretion.
-Mr. Serbin's General RONA Bonus reported in the table represent the final amounts paid to the Named Executive Officers (other than Mr. Serbin) following that exercise of discretion.
+Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus payout amounts for General RONA Bonuses awarded to the Named Executive Officers (other than Mr. Serbin).
+Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus awarded to the Named Executive Officers (other than Mr. Serbin) following that exercise of approximately 40%.
+The amounts reported in the table represent the final amounts paid to the Named Executive Officers (other than Mr. Serbin) following that exercise of discretion.
 Mr. Serbin's General RONA Bonus was awarded outside of the Performance Bonus Plan and, therefore, he received a payout reported in the table calculated in the manner described beginning on page 38.

 Profitable Growth Incentive Plan: On August 13, 2014, the Committee adopted the PGI Plan.
 Beginning with fiscal year 2015, the PGI Plan replaced our Volume Incentive Plan in its entirety.
 During fiscal year 2015 the only executive officers that participated in the PGI Plan are our operating group presidents.
 The PGI Plan is designed to implement the strategies and advance the goals of the Win Strategy by encouraging and rewarding participants for organic sales growth and sales growth through acquisitions.
-The Committee identified organic sales growth and sales growth and sales growth through acquisitions as a performance measure critical to advance the financial performance and profitable growth goals of the Win Strategy.
+The Committee identified organic sales growth and sales growth through acquisitions as a performance measure critical to advance the financial performance and profitable growth goals of the Win Strategy.
 Under the PGI Plan, the annual General RONA Bonus for the participants may be adjusted after each fiscal year on the basis of a multiplier, which we refer to as the PG RONA Multiplier.
 The PGI Multiplier is determined by the three-year compound annual growth rate of external customer sales for the applicable operating group or division.
 The following table sets forth examples of the PG RONA Multiplier that may be applied to, and which may adjust, the General RONA Bonuses under the PGI Plan after each fiscal year: